-The seasonal cycles of the mean-flow moisture fluxes on both boundaries show a clear EASM 314 cycle.
-At the southern boundary, moisture is transported into the EA between February and Au-315 gust.
-This period can be further divided into two sub-phases.
-From late February to early May, 316 the mean-flow moisture influx is small and supplies moisture for the Spring Rainfall (Tian and 317 Yasunari 1998) over southeastern China; from late May to August, the mean-flow moisture influx 318 increases and supplies moisture for the EASM.
-This moisture is brought in by both the westerly 319 flow from the Indian Ocean, extending from the Indian monsoon circulation, and the western flank 320 of the WNPSH, which are the dominant features defining the EASM.
-From September to Decem-321 ber, the winter monsoon brings dry and cold air from the north, and the mean-flow moisture flux at 322 the southern boundary is negative.
-At the eastern boundary, the mean-flow moisture flux is almost 323 opposite to that at the southern boundary.
-Moisture imported to the EA via the southern boundary 324 is exported from the eastern boundary.
-This outflow is particularly important to several East Asian 325 regions, i.e. the Korean Peninsula and Japan, as it is the main moisture supply during JJA.
-326
+further divided into two subphases.
+From late February to early May, the mean-flow moisture influx is small and supplies moisture for the spring rainfall (Tian and Yasunari 1998) over southeastern China; from late May to August, the mean-flow moisture influx increases and supplies moisture for the EASM.
+This moisture is brought in by both the westerly flow from the Indian Ocean, extending from the Indian monsoon circulation, and the western flank of the WNPSH, which are the dominant features defining the EASM.
+From September to December, the winter monsoon brings dry and cold air from the north, and the meanflow moisture flux at the southern boundary is negative.
+At the eastern boundary, the mean-flow moisture flux is almost opposite to that at the southern boundary.
+Moisture imported to EA via the southern boundary is exported from the eastern boundary.
+This outflow is particularly important to several East Asian regions (i.e., the Korean Peninsula and Japan), as it is the main moisture supply during JJA.

-The TC moisture fluxes on both boundaries are an order of magnitude smaller than the mean 327 fluxes.
-However, the seasonal cycles of TC moisture fluxes on both boundaries are different 328 from the mean-flow fluxes.
-In general, instead of showing a maximum moisture flux during JJA, 329 TC moisture fluxes peak during JASO, consistent with the seasonal distribution of TC frequency 330 shown in Fig 1.
-Instead of gaining moisture from the southern boundary and losing moisture from 33 the eastern boundary like the mean-flow moisture fluxes, the direction of TC moisture fluxes is 332 opposite.
-That is, TC moisture flux causes a net import at the eastern boundary and a net export at 333 the southern boundary.
-334
+The TC moisture fluxes on both boundaries are an order of magnitude smaller than the mean fluxes.
+However, the seasonal cycles of TC moisture fluxes on both boundaries are different from the mean-flow fluxes.
+In general, instead of showing a maximum moisture flux during JJA, TC moisture fluxes peak during JASO, consistent with the seasonal distribution of TC frequency shown in Fig. 1.
+Instead of gaining moisture from the southern boundary and losing moisture from the eastern boundary like the mean-flow moisture fluxes, the direction of TC moisture fluxes is opposite.
+That is, TC moisture flux causes a net import at the eastern boundary and a net export at the southern boundary.

-To understand this difference in moisture transport between the mean flow and TCs, case studies 335 for different types of TCs are carried out.
-Figure 6 shows the total TC moisture fluxes and their 336 divergence for two different TCs: a westward-moving TC (Tai-Kat) and a northward-moving TC 337 (Masta).
-In a single time step, the TC moisture flux shows a cyclonic circulation with predominant 338 convergence (not shown).
-As the TC moisture flux is summed along its trajectory (multiple time 339 steps) for either a westward-moving or a northward-moving TC, the cumulative TC moisture flux 340 is modified due to the partial overlap of the 5° circles around the TC on consecutive timesteps, i.e., 341 the front of a TC in its direction of travel at the nth time step is overlapped by the rear part of a TC at 342 the n + 1th time step.
-Due to the cyclonic flow around the TC, the direction of the wind (and hence 343 the moisture transport) reverses, such that the cumulative TC moisture flux is weakened in the TC 344 area along the trajectory.
-Meanwhile, TC moisture fluxes at the edges of the TC area orthogonal 345 to the direction of propagation remain strong or even are strengthened, because the moisture flux 346 retains its sign as the TC propagates.
-As shown in Figure 6, there are strong forward fluxes (same 347 direction as the TC propagation direction) to the right of a TC, and strong rearward flux (opposite 348 direction to the TC propagation direction) to the left of a TC.
-This is the case for either westward-349 moving TCs or northward-moving TCs.
-As most westward-moving TCs appear to the south of 350 the EA landmass (between 15°-25°N, as shown in Figure 8), the south/southeast coast of China is 351 exposed to the easterly moisture flux prevailing to the right of these TCs.
-Therefore, TC moisture 352 fluxes enter the EA region from the eastern boundary during the active period (JASO).
-353
+To understand this difference in moisture transport between the mean flow and TCs, case studies for different types of TCs are carried out.
+Figure 6 shows the total TC moisture fluxes and their divergence for two different TCs: a westward-moving TC (Tai-Kat) and a northwardmoving TC (Masta).
+In a single time step, the TC moisture flux shows a cyclonic circulation with predominant convergence (not shown).
+As the TC moisture flux is summed along its trajectory (multiple time steps) for either a westward-moving or a northward-moving TC, the cumulative TC moisture flux is modified due to the partial overlap of the 5° circles around the TC on consecutive time steps; that is, the front of a TC in its direction of travel at the nth time step is overlapped by the rear part of a TC at the (n + 1)th time step.
+Because of the cyclonic flow around the TC, the direction of the wind (and hence the moisture transport) reverses, such that the cumulative TC moisture flux is weakened in the TC area along the trajectory.
+Meanwhile, TC moisture fluxes at the edges of the TC area orthogonal to the direction of propagation remain strong or even are strengthened, because the moisture flux retains its sign as the TC propagates.
+As shown in Fig. 6, there are strong forward fluxes (same direction as the TC propagation direction) to the right of a TC, and strong rearward flux (opposite direction to the TC propagation direction) to the left of a TC.
+This is the case for either westward-moving TCs or northward-moving TCs.
+As most westward-moving TCs